snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 The OpenShift platform offers a horizontal scaling feature that we will use within this module of the lab in order to expose behind the `cloud-native-front` router address 2 pods.
-By opening the address of the route of the front application, you will be able to see the `pod-name` returned which corresponds to one of the pod loadbalanced by the Kubernetes API.
+By opening the address of the route of the front application, you will be able to see the `pod-name` returned which corresponds to one of the pod load balanced by the Kubernetes API.

 - In order to showcase/demo horizontal scaling, then you will execute the following `oc` command to scale the DeploymentConfig of the `cloud-native-front application`